Nebraska (album): Tributes

 Numerous artists have paid tribute to Nebraska since its release.
 Johnny Cash covered "Johnny 99" and "Highway Patrolman" for his 1983 album Johnny 99.
 A tribute album, Badlands: A Tribute to Bruce Springsteen's Nebraska, was released in 2000.
 Produced by Jim Sampas, it featured covers of the Nebraska songs recorded in a similar stripped-down spirit of the original recordings by artists including Cash, Hank Williams III, Los Lobos, Dar Williams, Deana Carter, Ani DiFranco, Son Volt, Ben Harper, Aimee Mann, and Michael Penn.
 The album also included covers of three other Springsteen tracks from the same period: "I'm on Fire", "Downbound Train", and "Wages of Sin".

 Artists who have cited Nebraska as an influence on their music include Justin Vernon (left, pictured in 2008) and Zach Bryan (right, in 2023).

 Other artists have discussed Nebraskas impact on their music.
 Rage Against the Machine's guitarist Tom Morello said: "I didn't know there was music like that, that was as impactful and as heavy as Nebraska was.
 The alienation that I felt was for the first time expressed in music, and then I became a huge superfan."
-The singers Kelly Clarkson, Justin Vernon, and rock band the Killers cited Nebraska as an influence when making the albums My December (2007), For Emma, Forever Ago (2007), and Pressure Machine (2021), respectively.
+The singers Emmylou Harris, (Note: Harris also covered "My Father's House" for her 1986 album Thirteen.)
+Kelly Clarkson, Justin Vernon, and rock band the Killers cited Nebraska as an influence when making the albums The Ballad of Sally Rose (1985), My December (2007), For Emma, Forever Ago (2007), and Pressure Machine (2021), respectively.
 The singer-songwriters Aoife O'Donovan and Ryan Adams released full track-by-track covers of Nebraska in 2020 and 2022, respectively.
 O'Donovan performed the album live in its entirety several times throughout 2023.
 Zach Bryan named Nebraska as his favorite album ever written and used it as the recording template for his first two albums, DeAnn (2019) and Elisabeth (2020), with an additional nod in the lyrics to the title track of The Great American Bar Scene (2024).
 Nebraska was also a favorite of Richard Thompson, Rosanne Cash, and Steve Earle.

 Outside of music, "Highway Patrolman" provided the inspiration for the 1991 film The Indian Runner.
 Written and directed by Sean Penn and starring David Morse and Viggo Mortensen, the film follows the same plot outline as the song, telling the story of a troubled relationship between two brothers, a deputy sheriff and a criminal.
 In literature, the short stories in Tennessee Jones's book Deliver Me from Nowhere (2005) were inspired by the themes of Nebraska.
 The book takes its title from a line in "Open All Night" and "State Trooper".
 David Burke's Heart of Darkness: Bruce Springsteen's Nebraska (2011), analyzed the album's influence decades after its release, while another book, Warren Zanes's Deliver Me from Nowhere (2023), delved into the album's making, featuring interviews between Zanes and Springsteen.